 Although it was way more challenging for me to do it without organized guidance, I hope this article makes it easier for you!
 However, even with this article, going through the process will be difficult without a mobile phone number and stable internet access.
 To avoid difficulties while settling in, where you need internet access and a phone number, get a Voice+Data SIM from Sakura Mobile for reliable internet and phone connectivity from the first day of your arrival!

 Now that you are an official resident in Japan, let’s move on to a more exciting step—setting up and getting used to your new life!
-If you found this article helpful, bookmark our blog page, and stay tuned for our next article about where and how to buy furniture for your apartment!
+If you found this article helpful, bookmark our blog page, and stay tuned for our next article about setting up utilities and internet!

 ↑ Go back to the table of contents